Facts on Publicly Funded Contraceptive Services in the United States

 • Much of the growth in Medicaid spending on family planning is related to state-initiated expansions specifically for family planning.

 • Twenty-six states have broadened Medicaid eligibility requirements to provide coverage for family planning under the program to individuals based solely on their income; most of these states set the income ceiling at or near 200% of the federal poverty level in order to match the ceiling they use for pregnancy-related care.
-An additional five states have adopted much more limited expansions.
+An additional three states have adopted much more limited expansions.

 • Medicaid family planning expansions broaden private physician participation in the provider network; improve geographic availability of services; extend the interval between pregnancies; expand the number of family planning clients; help women avoid unplanned pregnancies, unplanned births and abortions; and reduce teen pregnancies, births and abortions—all while saving public dollars.